California (Mr. Bungle album): Red Hot Chili Peppers conflict

-A controversy with Anthony Kiedis/Red Hot Chili Peppers developed during the album's release.
+A controversy with the Red Hot Chili Peppers developed during the album's release, reigniting Patton’s feud with Red Hot Chili Peppers lead singer Anthony Kiedis.
 It was scheduled to be released on June 8, 1999, but Warner Bros.
 Records pushed it back so as not to coincide with the Red Hot Chili Peppers similarly titled album, Californication, which was to be released on the same day.
 Following the album release date conflict, Red Hot Chili Peppers vocalist Anthony Kiedis had Mr. Bungle removed from a series of summer festivals in Europe.
 As a major headlining act at the festivals, Kiedis and his band had a say in which bands could appear.
-The reasoning behind his actions have never been explained, although he had been involved in a public dispute with Mike Patton and his former band Faith No More a decade prior, where he accused Patton of stealing his style.
+The reasoning behind his actions has never been explained, although he had been involved in a public dispute with Mike Patton and his former band Faith No More a decade prior, where he accused Patton of stealing his style.
 According to Mr. Bungle themselves, Kiedis didn't know anyone involved with the band, aside from Mike Patton.
 Patton himself stated, "the rest of the band doesn't care.
 It's something to do with Anthony."

 As a result of the concert removals, Mr. Bungle parodied the Red Hot Chili Peppers on Halloween 1999, in Pontiac, Michigan (the home state of Kiedis).
 Patton introduced each Mr. Bungle band member with the name of one of the Red Hot Chili Peppers, before covering the songs "Give It Away", "Around the World", "Under the Bridge" and "Scar Tissue", with Patton deliberately using incorrect lyrics, such as "Sometimes I feel like I'm on heroin" and "Sometimes I feel like a fucking junkie" on "Under the Bridge".
 Patton impersonated Kiedis by wearing a blonde wig and speaking with a lisp, and while pretending to be Kiedis, mockingly said to the crowd: "Don't you call me Mike, my name is Anthony.
 How dare you make that mistake.
 Mike has been ripping me off for many years."
 The other members of Mr. Bungle, amidst their on-stage antics, satirized many of the mannerisms of the band and simulated heroin injections, as well as mocking deceased guitarist Hillel Slovak and deceased friend of the band River Phoenix.
-In between "No One Knew They Were Robots" and "The Air-Conditioned Nightmare", Dunn (dressed as Flea) walked up to Spruance (dressed as the ghost of Hillel Slovak) and simulated injecting him with heroin, which Patton interrupted by shouting "You can't shoot up a ghost!".
+In between "None of Them Knew They Were Robots" and "The Air-Conditioned Nightmare", Dunn (dressed as Flea) walked up to Spruance (dressed as the ghost of Hillel Slovak) and simulated injecting him with heroin, which Patton interrupted by shouting "You can't shoot up a ghost!".